smendes2901/Student-Depression-Classification/README.md

 The dataset is cleaned and preprocessed before training the models.

 ## Features
-The key features include:
+The key features:
-- Academic performance
+- Suicidal Thoughts
-- Social interactions
+- Academic Pressure
-- Lifestyle habits
+- Financial Stress
-- Self-reported mental health scores
+- Study Satisfaction

 ## Models
 The following models were trained and evaluated for the classification task: